pmean/build-website/text/99/logistic.md

 Thus 3.1 (=1/**0.323**) and 28.6 (=1/**0.035**) represent 95% confidence
 limits.

-Let\'s look at another logistic regression model, where we try to predict exclusive breast feeding at discharge using the mother\'s age as a continuous covariate.
+Let's look at another logistic regression model, where we try to predict exclusive breast feeding at discharge using the mother's age as a continuous covariate.

 ![](../../../web/images/99/logistic11.gif)